Cleft Lip and Palate

 • As children get older,

-• articulation may be characterized by a restricted phonetic inventory, sound substitutions/omissions, and compensatory articulation errors; and
+• articulation may be characterized by a restricted phonetic inventory, sound substitutions/omissions, and compensatory articulation errors, and

 • Children with a syndrome may experience more severe language disorders than children without a syndrome due to developmental delays associated with the syndrome.

-(See e.g., Chapman, 1991; Chapman & Hardin, 1992; Chapman, Hardin-Jones, Schulte, & Halter, 2001; Estrem & Broen, 1989; Hardin-Jones & Chapman, 2014; O'Gara & Logemann, 1988; O'Gara, Logemann, & Rademaker, 1994; Olson, 1965; Peterson-Falzone et al., 2010; Scherer, Williams, & Proctor-Williams, 2008; Shprintzen, 2000; Trost-Cardamone, 2013)
+(See, e.g., Chapman, 1991; Chapman & Hardin, 1992; Chapman et al., 2001; Eshghi et al., 2019, 2022; Estrem & Broen, 1989; Hardin-Jones & Chapman, 2014; O’Gara & Logemann, 1988; O’Gara et al., 1994; Olson, 1965; Peterson-Falzone et al., 2010; Scherer et al., 2008; Shprintzen, 2000; Trost-Cardamone, 2013; Zajac et al., 2021.)

 Voice